Andile Ngcaba: Other Positions

 Ngcaba has served on the Council of the University of South Africa (UNISA) and was an advisor to the Digital Inclusion Programme at Harvard University Law School.
 He also was a member of the Telecom Board of the ITU, served on the Board of InfoDev, a partnership of international developmental agencies, which was in turn co-ordinated and served by an expert Secretariat housed at the World Bank.

 Ngcaba was the Honorary Advisor representing Africa for The Prince of Wales International Business Leaders Forum (IBLF), advising on strategy and engagement throughout Africa.
 Since 2002 he has played a pivotal role in the establishment of IT and education initiatives in South Africa by the IBLF and in engagement in other African countries.

-Honorary doctorates and awards
+Recognition

 Ngcaba has written and published many papers, received various international awards, participated globally on ICT decision-making forums and has influenced the formation of various African forums and organisations responsible for shaping the ICT sector.

 He has been a leading proponent of the implementation of various measures designed to curb the digital divide and his efforts have won him praise including a Lifetime Achievement Award in 2003.

 In 1993 he was awarded the Best Computer Person of the Year by the Computer Society of SA.

 He was also conferred the Black Information Technology Achievers award and the ICT Leadership Award.

 Ngcaba was named as TechCentral's newsmaker of 2011 for his significant impact on South Africa's technology sector.